Medically reviewed by Drugs.com. Last updated on Feb 1, 2022.

 - Anaphylactic Reactions and Angioedema [see Warnings and Precautions (5.2)]

-- Hypersensitivity Reactions in Patients with Hypersensitivity to Carbamazepine [see Warnings and Precautions (5.3)]
+- Cross Hypersensitivity Reaction to Carbamazepine [see Warnings and Precautions (5.3)]

 - Serious Dermatological Reactions [see Warnings and Precautions (5.4)]